Pramit-Jana10/Movie-Recommendation-System/README.md

 * matplotlib
 * seaborn
 * requests
-* flask or fastapi *(only if notebooks run a small web server)*
+* flask or fastapi

 ## Setup / Installation

-1. Clone the repository:
+1. Clone the repository

-2. (Optional) Create a virtual environment and activate it:
+2. (Optional) Create a virtual environment and activate it

-3. Install dependencies:
+3. Install dependencies

-4. (Optional) If you do not have a `requirements.txt`, generate one after installing locally for sharing:

 ## How to run the notebooks

-Start Jupyter Lab or Notebook in the repository folder and open either notebook:
+Start Jupyter Lab or Notebook in the repository folder and open either notebook.

 Open `MRS_WEB.ipynb` first (it is the primary notebook).
 Follow any instructions inside the notebook cells — for example, set paths to datasets, enable/disable code cells that start a server, or run sections in order.